 - Might forget where they were seen last

-- Most up-to-date information – An HIE gives public health professionals the access to most up-to-date patient info in the medical record.
+- Most up-to-date information – An HIE gives public health professionals access to most up-to-date patient info in the medical record.

 - It helps in improving accuracy in diagnosis, enhances public health-reporting, protects patient safety by offering full medical picture & helps in reducing costs.

 - Standardization of information in a patient record – This is yet another benefit of Health Information Exchange.
-To be able to send data to HIE, an electronic health record (EHR) must be able to put the data into a language that is commonly understood, with standard fields, this way it can easily be understood by receiving provider.
+To be able to send data to HIE, an electronic health record (EHR) must be able to put the data into a language that is commonly understood, with standard fields, this way it can easily be understood by the receiving provider.

 - Connect Automatically – It allows the public health professionals in connecting automatically to the HIE thus obtaining patient medical data, this certainly is a lot easier as compared to manually transfer patient data.